nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### 1.1 Start-Up Interface
 In the current loading screen, you will be able to navigate to five other screens.
-Choose an option from one to five by typing 1, 2, 3, 4, or 5 and hitting "enter" to load the desired screen.
+Choose an option from one to six by typing 1, 2, 3, 4, 5 or 6 and hitting "enter" to load the desired screen.
 Below are the outcomes.

 #### Option 1: `About Ha(ppy)Bit`